replicatedhq/replicated-docs/docs/reference/cron-expressions.md

 **Parameters**

-The following table shows the parameters and supported values for the required cron fields:
+The following table lists the parameters and supported values for the required cron fields:

 <table>
     <tr>